 PROGRAMS TARGETED AT SMALL AND MEDIUM ENTERPRISES

-Loans to small and medium enterprises are strategically important for the Bank and allow SMEs to finance their working capital, purchase equipment, vehicles, real estate and other property required to develop their business, as well as to start new lines of business.
+Loans to small and medium enterprises are strategically important for Bank Saint Petersburg and allow SMEs to finance their working capital, purchase equipment, vehicles, real estate and other property required to develop their business, as well as to start new lines of business.

-Furthermore, by working with small and medium enterprises, and focusing on offering an ever-increasing range of related services (legal, accounting, insurance, etc.), the Bank is becoming a universal (instead of a strictly financial) service provider.
+Furthermore, in working with small and medium enterprises the Bank focuses on offering its customers an ever-increasing range of related services: legal, accounting, insurance, etc.

 FOR EXIM COMPANIES

-In 2016, many efforts were directed at developing and implementing projects and services targeted at ExIm companies.
+In 2017, many efforts were directed at developing and implementing projects and services targeted at ExIm companies.
 The ExIm Office page of Internet Bank i2B was enhanced by the following new services:

-The number of new ExIm contracts serviced by the Bank grew by 30% compared to 2015.
+The number of new ExIm contracts serviced by the Bank grew by 10% in 2017.